-Mark Lilla recently wrote a great article for the New York Times entitled “No One Know What’s Going To Happen”.
-If you haven’t read it, we strongly suggest you do.
+Mark Lilla wrote a great article for the New York Times in May 2020 entitled “No One Know What’s Going To Happen”.
+If you haven’t read it, I strongly suggest you do.

 During this pandemic period, there is a lot of frustration that things are not ‘back to normal’.
 Yet, can our society ever go back to pre-pandemic life?
 Many things will return, such as gathering with friends, shopping, and eating out.
 But, some things will never be the same.